Expertise

 Laura B. McGrath specializes in computational literary criticism and contemporary American literature.
 She holds a Ph.D. in English from Michigan State University.
 Prior to joining the faculty at Temple, she was the Associate Director of the Literary Lab at Stanford University.
 Her research and teaching interests focus on American literature post-1945, digital humanities and cultural analytics, literary sociology, and contemporary literary production.

-She is at work on a book called Middlemen: Literary Agents and American Literature.
-She draws on a range of methods- data analysis, close reading, literary ethnography- to reveal the literary agent's centrality in the development of American literature, post-1965.
+She is at work on a book called Middlemen: Literary Agents and the Making of Contemporary American Literature, under contract with Princeton University Press and supported by the National Endowment for the Humanities.
+Middlemen draws on a range of methods- data analysis, close reading, literary ethnography- to reveal the literary agent's centrality in the development of American literature, post-1945.

-She has held fellowships with the Price Lab for Digital Humanities at the University of Pennsylvania and the Smithsonian Institute of American History.
-Her work has been supported by the Mellon Foundation and the Big Ten.
+She has held fellowships with the National Endowment for the Humanities, the New York Public Library, the Price Lab for Digital Humanities at the University of Pennsylvania, and the Smithsonian Institute of American History.
+Her work has been supported by the Mellon Foundation , ACLS, and the Big Ten.

 Selected Publications